13 Podzols

 ZG

-1. either an Eluvial horizon with the greyish colours of a reductimorphic horizon or a peaty topsoil, and
+1. Either an Eluvial horizon with the low-chroma colours of a reductimorphic horizon or a peaty topsoil, AND

-2. a BC or C horizon that has the greyish colours of a reductimorphic horizon, that either
+2. A BC or C horizon that has the low-chroma colours of a reductimorphic horizon, that either

 1. extends to more than 90 cm from the mineral soil surface, or

-2. has redox segregations that occur mainly as coatings on voids and/or skeletan grains.
+2. has redox segregations that occur mainly as coatings on voids and/or skeletans.

 GROUNDWATER-GLEY PODZOLS